 Cluster development allows housing units to be grouped within a residential development on lots smaller than those normally allowed.
 Clustering can help reduce housing costs because of decreased lot sizes and because of decreased development costs.
 However, cluster development may increase site planning, design, and engineering costs.
 It can create common open space and protect environmentally sensitive land.
 It is a technique has been used in developing urban areas and in rural areas.
 Cluster developments are regulated in a number of ways.
-Zoning ordinances can specify zones in which cluster developments are permitted and/or allowed by special permit.
-Subdivision regulations can outline development standards for clustering.
+Zoning ordinances can specify zones in which cluster development standards for clustering.
 Cluster development may also occur as part of a planned development district.